mallardduck/WordPress-Plugin-Boilerplate/README.md

 This WordPress Plugin Boilerplace adaption has been created by [Dan Pock](https://github.com/mallardduck) to include Namespaces and Autoloading into a what is an already excellent boilerplate.

+The WordPress compatible autoloader included was created in 2017 by [Tom McFarlin](http://twitter.com/tommcfarlin/) for a presentation at WordCamp Atlanta 2017.

-The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
+The original WordPress Plugin Boilerplate, which this is forked from, was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015 the project was handed over by Tom to Devin Vinson.

 The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).